aviramha/ormsgpack/README.md

 ##### OPT_SORT_KEYS

-Serialize `dict` keys in sorted order.
+Serialize `dict` keys and pydantic model fields in sorted order.
 The default is to serialize in an unspecified order.

 This can be used to ensure the order is deterministic for hashing or tests.
 It has a substantial performance penalty and is not recommended in general.